 It could be worse, these ‘non-native speakers’ might have found themselves excluded from important meetings or passed over for opportunities to present or lead initiatives.
 Several studies have suggested that non-native speakers are less likely to be promoted or receive funding than native speakers.
 Researchers from Royal Holloway, University of London, showed that people are more likely to believe information given to them by a native speaker than someone with a foreign accent.

 Somehow this type of language-based discrimination seems to be less recognised than other forms of discrimination.
-In the UK, language or accent is not a protected category under the 2010 Equality Act although nationality is.
-Gone are the days when I was first teaching English as a foreign language and employers would advertise for native speakers, discriminating against potential applicants with excellent teaching skills and language fluency.
+In the UK, race is a protected category under the 2010 Equality Act but nationality, language and accent are not.
+When I was first teaching English as a foreign language, employers would advertise for native speakers, discriminating against potential applicants with excellent teaching skills and language fluency.
 The term may have been officially banned in recruitment by the EU, but native speakerism is still very much alive in the unconscious biases and microaggressions that impact how multilingual employees are recruited, developed, valued and promoted.

 Effective communication still matters.
 It matters more than ever as working across borders and in diverse teams has increasingly become the norm.
 But effective communication and the need for everyone to speak a standardised, seemingly perfect version of the language of communication are not the same thing, particularly if we remember that back in 2003, David Crystal calculated that non-native speakers outnumbered native speakers by a ratio of three to one.